monarch-initiative/monarch-ui-new/README.md

   - `/router` - See [Vue router](https://router.vuejs.org/).
   - `/store` - See [Vuex](https://vuex.vuejs.org/) (similar to Redux).
     Most useful for managing global and complex state.
-  - `/types` - Folder for any Typescript Types that need to be shared across files.
+  - `/types` - Folder for any TypeScript types that need to be shared across files.
     Any types needed only in a single file should just go in that file.
   - `/util` - Miscellaneous utility functions to do generic tasks.
   - `/views` - Organizes the site into pages.